 The data from the report is gathered via an annual survey; it is not pulled from payroll files or other sources.
 As a result, the strength of the report and ability to benchmark depends on the sector's participation.
 While the level of participation and resultant data has varied greatly in the several decades in which the Council has conducted this research, the sample size of respondents is significant and accurately represents the sector as a whole.

-Report costs vary depending upon the report you are attempting to access (i.e. the standalone Salary Tables, the Grantmaker Salary and Benefits Report, or the 2016 Board Compensation Tables) and are listed in the Research resource page.
-All of these reports are free to Council members and survey participants.
-The 2017 Salary Tables are $199 for non-member, non-participants; the full report is $439 for non-member, non-participants.
+Report costs vary depending upon the report you are attempting to access (i.e. the Grantmaker Salary and Benefits Report or the biennial Board Compensation Tables) and are listed in the Research resource page.
+Both these reports are free to Council members and survey participants.
+The full report is $439 for non-member, non-participants; the Board Compensation report is $99 for non-member, non-participants.

 The data is primarily presented as tables, with a continually evolving set of key findings.
 The tables are a practical tool to help you locate your organization by foundation type, size, and/or geographic location.
 Once located, you are able to compare the minimum, 25th percentile, median, mean, 75th percentile, and maximum salaries paid by your peers.

 You will notice many fields within the tables have been redacted.
 These fields had insufficient numbers of responses.
 As a result, the data has been withheld to protect the identity of respondents (who might otherwise be identifiable within a given asset band) and to ensure that only data that is a reliable benchmark is presented.
 Despite being redacted, these fields are left in the tables to provide a sense of whether or not a position is common amongst your peers.

 Organizations that meet the following criteria are eligible to participate:

 - Meet the Council's full voting member eligibility guidelines to ensure optimal benchmarking (Council membership is not a requirement)